CJLane26/CJL-Baseball-Analysis/README.md

-# Phillies-Analysis
+# Baseball-Analysis
-A playground for statistical analysis of the Philadelphia Phillies
+A playground for statistical analysis of NCAA & Major League Baseball